morteza89/llm-format-benchmarker/README.md

 A comprehensive benchmarking framework for Large Language Models (LLMs) using different quantization techniques and hardware backends including Intel NPU, GPU, and CPU.

+## About

+This project provides a unified benchmarking platform for evaluating Large Language Model performance across different model formats, quantization levels, and hardware configurations.
+Originally designed to leverage Intel's hardware acceleration capabilities, the framework supports comprehensive testing of model conversion pipelines from HuggingFace transformers to optimized ONNX and OpenVINO formats.

+The benchmarker addresses the critical need for performance validation when deploying LLMs in production environments, helping developers make informed decisions about model optimization trade-offs between accuracy, speed, and resource consumption.
+With built-in hardware detection and automatic fallback mechanisms, it ensures reliable benchmarking across diverse deployment scenarios.

 ## Supported Models

 - **Qwen 2.5**: Alibaba's latest language model